usgs/wdfn-blog/content/checkstatus.md

     for monitoring complex water conditions for water systems such as dams, aquifers, and levees.

-While each user is unique in their data use and workflow, we wanted to provide a couple of Check Status user personas to help us keep our users in mind as we design our services.
+Each user is unique in their data use and workflow.
+These user stories help us keep you - our user - in mind as we design our services.

-## User Persona: Homeowner Sally
+## Homeowner Sally

 Sally (she/her) has lived in her home with her husband, two children, and dog for six years.
 Her home is located near the Wapsipinicon River